-Importing deer, elk, and other cervids into Wisconsin requires an import permit number and a current certificate of veterinary inspection (CVI) which includes documentation of tuberculosis and brucellosis testing, and participation in a state-recognized chronic wasting disease (CWD) program for at least 5 years.
+Importing deer, elk, and other cervids into Wisconsin requires an import permit number and a current certificate of veterinary inspection (CVI) including documentation of tuberculosis and brucellosis testing, as well as participation in a state-recognized chronic wasting disease (CWD) program for at least five years.

 Permits are obtained by the veterinarian representing the person selling the cervids to a Wisconsin buyer.

 It is essential to plan ahead and allow time for processing.
-Permits are usually issued the same day, but the process may take longer during busy seasons or if the submitted paperwork is not complete.
+It make take multiple days for review and follow-up, so please make sure all paperwork is complete before submitting.
 Permits are not issued after business hours or on weekends.

-For cervid imports from Canada, please call the USDA Import/Export Center at 608-662-0630 for requirements
+For cervid imports from Canada, please call the USDA Import/Export Center at (301) 851-3300 for requirements.

-Importing into a Wisconsin Deer Farm or Ranch
+Importing to a Wisconsin Deer Farm or Ranch

 Importing Directly to Slaughter

-For cervids imported direct to slaughter, you can use either a state-issued certificate of veterinary inspection (CVI) or the federal form VS 1-27.
+For cervids imported direct to slaughter, you can use either a state-issued CVI or the federal form VS 1-27 (obtained from the U.S. Department of Agriculture).
 Each form has different requirements.

 If you are using a CVI, the following are required: